TL;DR

 The task

-When AI helps — and when it does not
+When AI helps and when it does not

 What to feed the AI

-- Role + level + location
+- Role + level + metro (specificity changes the band)

-- What you cannot move on (location, hours, equity vs cash)
+- What you cannot move on (location, hours, equity vs. cash)

 - The recruiter’s posture (warm and chatty, cold and process-driven)